Draft decisions to have huge impact on 2018-19 hoops season

 PURDUE.
 The Boilermakers lost four key seniors, but the return of Carsen Edwards, a Big Ten player of the year candidate, and Nojel Eastern leave them in good shape for 2018-19.

 FLORIDA.
 The Gators faced the prospect of losing their leading scorer from last season when Jalen Hudson declared for the draft.
-He didn't hire an agent and announced Tuesday that he's coming back for his senior season, which should help Florida remain competitive in the SEC.
+He didn't hire an agent and announced Tuesday he is coming back for his senior season, which should help Florida remain competitive in the SEC.

+MICHIGAN.
+Charles Matthews' decision to pull out of the draft and return to Ann Arbor should lessen the loss of big man Moe Wagner, who declared for the draft and hired an agent.
+Matthews averaged 13 points after sitting out a season following a transfer from Kentucky.

+NEVADA.
+The Wolf Pack had to wait until late Wednesday to get news on the Martin twins, but it was worth it.
+Cody and Caleb Martin carried Nevada to its first NCAA Tournament victory in more than a decade and their return - with Jordan Caroline - will likely make the Wolf Pack the favorite to win the Mountain West Conference.

 LOSERS